+119 Exegesis of Deuteronomy

+Deere

 An exegesis of the Book of Deuteronomy with special attention to its argument and critical problems and present-day application of the Law.

 Elective.
+3 hours.

-3 hours. - 120 Exegesis in Historical Literature
+120 Exegesis in Historical Literature

+Merrill

 An exegetical study of selected portions of the historical books.
 Elective.
+2 hours.

+121 Exegesis in Wisdom Literature

+Glenn

-2 hours. - An analysis of the principles involved in the exegesis of the wisdom literature with an application of these principles to the Book of Proverbs or the Book of Ecclesiastes.
+An analysis of the principles involved in the exegesis of the wisdom literature with an application of these principles to the Book of Proverbs or the Book of Ecclesiastes.
+Students enrolling in this course may not take 323.

+Elective, spring semester, even-numbered years.
+2 hours.

-Elective.
-2 hours. - 122 Exegesis of the Song of Solomon
+122 Exegesis of the Song of Solomon

+Deere

 An exegetical study of selected portions of the Song of Solomon with an emphasis on the methods of exegetical and thesis research.

-- 123 Exegesis in Hymnic Literature

-An analysis of the principles involved in the exegesis of the hymnic literature with an application of these principles to selected portions.

 Elective.
 2 hours.

+123 Exegesis in Hymnic Literature

+Ross

+A structural and exegetical analysis of selected Old Testament hymns and prayers in comparison with those of the ancient Near East.
+Elective.
+2 hours.

-- 124 Exegesis in Prophetic Literature Glenn
+124 Exegesis in Prophetic Literature

+Glenn

 A study of selected portions of the prophetic literature.
 Elective, fall semester, odd-numbered years.
+2 hours.

-2 hours. - 125 Exegesis in Isaiah
+125 Exegesis in Isaiah

+Bodine

 Exegesis of selected portions of Isaiah 40-53 with student practice in the exegetical process.
 Prerequisite: Two years of seminary Hebrew study.

 Elective, fall semester.
+2 hours.

+126 Exegesis of Old Testament Problem Passages

+Glenn

-2 hours. - An exegetical study of selected problem passages in the Old Testament.
+An exegetical study of selected problem passages in the Old Testament. $Elective.\ 2\ hours.$

-Elective.
-2 hours. - 127 Exegesis of Messianic Passages
+127 Exegesis of Messianic Passages

+Deere

 A study of the concept of Messianism and an exegesis of selected Messianic passages in the Old Testament.

-Elective, spring semester, odd-numbered years.
-2 hours. - 128 Linguistics and Old Testament Exegesis
+Elective, spring semester, even-numbered years.
+2 hours.

+128 Linguistics and Old Testament Exegesis

+Bodine

 A survey of the history, theories, and methods of the science of linguistics with a view to enriching the process of biblical exegesis.
 Elective.
+2 hours.

-2 hours. - 129 History of Israel
+129 History of Israel

+Merrill

 A study of the history of Israel in the ancient Near Eastern world during the Late Bronze and Iron Ages.
+May be credited in the Department of Semitics and Old Testament Studies or the Department of Bible Exposition.

+Elective, spring semester, even-numbered years.
+2 hours.

+130 Literature of the Ancient Near East

+Bodine

+A study of the ancient Near Eastern literature of Mesopotamia, Egypt, and Syria-Palestine and its contribution to understanding the Old Testament.

+Elective.
+3 hours.

+131 Religions of the Ancient Near East

+Bodine

-May be credited in the Department of Semitics and Old Testament or the Department of Bible Exposition.
+A study of the religions of the civilizations surrounding ancient Israel with attention to Mesopotamia, Egypt, and Syria-Palestine and their relevance to the Old Testament.
+May be credited in the Department of Semitics and Old Testament Studies or the Department of Bible Exposition.

+Elective.
+3 hours.